Close-up of stem cells with text about stem cells.

 Stem Cell Facts

-These potent and “undifferentiated cells” are found in all multicellular organisms on earth and have the capability of replicating/copying themselves indefinitely into more healthy cells of the same type.
+These potent and “undifferentiated cells” are found in all multicellular organisms on earth and can replicate/copy themselves indefinitely into more healthy cells of the same type.
 This process is known as cell differentiation.

-Stem cells are also sometimes referred to as progenitor cells because they possess the ability to assume the role and function of another type of cell.
-The main difference between stem cells and progenitor cells is that progenitor cells can only differentiate to form one or more kinds of cells, but theystem-cell-glossary cannot divide and reproduce indefinitely as stem cells can.
+Stem cells are also sometimes referred to as progenitor cells because they can assume the role and function of another type of cell.
+The main difference between stem cells and progenitor cells is that they can only differentiate to form one or more kinds of cells, but theystem-cell-glossary cannot divide and reproduce indefinitely as stem cells can.

 Two REQUIREMENTS for a Successful Stem Cell Treatment:

-1. The cells must possess the ability of Self-renewal.
-Self-Renewal is described as the ability of a cell to go through multiple cycles of normal cell division while being able to maintain an undifferentiated state.
+1. The cells must possess the ability to self-renew.
+Self-renewal is described as the ability of a cell to go through multiple cycles of normal cell division while being able to maintain an undifferentiated state.

-2. The cells must be Potent: Potency is described as the ability to differentiate into three germ layers of endoderm ( endothelium cells,) mesoderm, or ectoderm.
+2. The cells must be Potent: Potency is the ability to differentiate into three germ layers of endoderm ( endothelium cells,) mesoderm, or ectoderm.

-These potent “blank” cells are the very foundation for every organ, cell, and tissue in the human body.
-The reason why they are essential is that they are the only natural means to repair or replace our damaged tissues and organs permanently.
-The cells can reverse degenerative diseases or injuries through a targeted delivery protocol.
+These potent “blank” cells are the foundation for every organ, cell, and tissue in the human body.
+They are essential because they are the only natural means to permanently repair or replace damaged tissues and organs.
+Through a targeted delivery protocol, the cells can reverse degenerative diseases or injuries.
 Recent research has also found that intermittent fasting triggers stem cell regeneration.

-cell-differentiationToday, stem cells therapies and gene therapies are used to treat a variety of degenerative conditions such as:
+cell-differentiationToday, stem cell therapies and gene therapies are used to treat a variety of degenerative conditions, such as:

 basics_of_stem_cells